Skip to Content

 With stakes this high, you need a defense team with a proven track record of success in handling homicide cases.
 At Albers & Associates, our attorneys have a wealth of experience representing clients facing homicide charges.
 We meticulously investigate each case, leaving no stone unturned, to uncover evidence and build a strong defense strategy.

-Contact our Towson homicide attorney today at (410) 927-5717 for a confidential consultation.
+Contact our Towson homicide defense lawyer today at (410) 927-5717 for a confidential consultation.

 Contact Us Today